-- 8.87.
-SSR 2/1 para. paragraph 5.61 [1] states: - "The design of workplaces and the working environment of the operating personnel shall be in accordance with ergonomic concepts." - 8.88.
-In areas where operating personnel are expected to monitor and control plant systems, the necessary provisions should be made to ensure suitable conditions in the working environment, and to protect against hazardous conditions. - 8.89.
-Normal aspects of the working environments to be considered include lighting, temperature, humidity, noise, vibration, and in cases where continuous monitoring is required, facilities such as rest areas and washrooms.
+"The design of workplaces and the working environment of the operating personnel shall be in accordance with ergonomic concepts."

+8.88.
+In areas where operating personnel are expected to monitor and control plant systems, the necessary provisions should be made to ensure suitable conditions in the working environment and to protect against hazardous conditions.

+8.89.
+Normal aspects of the working environment to be considered include lighting, temperature, humidity, noise, vibration, and in cases where continuous monitoring is required, facilities such as rest areas and washrooms.

 8.90.
-Hazards to be considered include, for example, include radiation, smoke and toxic substances in the atmosphere.
+Hazards to be considered include, for example, radiation, smoke and toxic substances in the atmosphere.